 - CSDI 307: Introduction to Audiology

 - CSDI 309: Neural Bases of Speech, Language, and Swallowing

-Clinical Methods (CSDI 310) and Clinical Practicum (CSDI 355) are available to students who qualify (B average in courses within the major and a minimum grade of B in CSDI 301: Phonology and CSDI 306: Language Disorders in Children) and who receive permission from the department.Electives may be taken in any areas of student interest.
+CSDI 310: Clinical Methods and CSDI 355: Clinical Practicum are available to students who qualify (B average in courses within the major and a minimum grade of B in CSDI 301: Phonology and CSDI 306: Language Disorders in Children) and who receive permission from the department.Electives may be taken in any areas of student interest.
 Students will be advised regarding basic biological and physical science, mathematics and social science coursework required for certification at the state and national levels.